wwong4374/diagnostic-screener/README.md

 There are two endpoints in the backend server:

 1. GET /screener returns the screener that the patient is asked to complete.
 2. POST /assessment accepts the patient's answers to the initial screener questions.
-It scores these answers and returns the Level 2 Assessment(s) that should then be assigned to the patient.
+It scores these answers and returns the Level 2 Assessment(s) that should be assigned.

 TypeScript was chosen to provide static type safety, readability, and maintainability.
-Node was chosen for its speed and widespread use in building APIs.
-Express was chosen because it is simple, supports API routing, and supports middleware for authentication, logging, and error handling, which we may want to add in the future.
-Knex removes the need for raw SQL, therefore reducing the risk of SQL injection attacks.
-Knex also improves readability and maintainability by abstracting raw SQL into TypeScript code.
+Node is fast and widely used for building APIs.
+Express is simple, supports API routing, and supports middleware for authentication, logging, and error handling, which we might add in the future.
+Knex removes the need for raw SQL, reducing the risk of SQL injection.
+Knex improves readability and maintainability by abstracting raw SQL into TypeScript code.

 **Frontend:** TypeScript, React, Material UI (MUI), Vite

 **Web UI:**

-TypeScript was chosen to provide static type safety, readability, and maintainability.
-React was chosen because it is responsive, enables quick UI development, provides state management, and is widely used.
-Material UI provides pre-built, accessible, and modern React components for a polished UI and efficient development.
-Vite was chosen for its speed - it is quick to build and reload upon code updates.
+TypeScript was chosen for the same reasons as in the backend server.
+React is responsive, enables quick development, provides state management, and is widely used.
+Material UI provides pre-built React components for a modern, polished UI and faster development.
+Vite is quick to build and reload upon code updates.

 TypeScript is used on both the frontend and backend to remove context switching between different languages.
 This allows for a faster and more enjoyable developer experience.